csiro-robotics/Wild-Places/README.md

 Where:
 - `$_PATH_TO_QUERIES_PICKLES` is a string pointing to the location of the generated query set pickle for an environment
 - `$_PATH_TO_DATABASES_PICKLES` is a string pointing to the location of the generated database set pickle for an environment
 - `$_PATH_TO_QUERY_FEATURES` is a string pointing towards a pickle file containing the query set features to be used in evaluation.
-These features should be a list of Nx3 numpy arrays or tensors, where N is the number of point cloud frames in the query set of each sequence in the environment.
+These features should be a list of Nxd numpy arrays or tensors, where N is the number of point cloud frames in the query set of each sequence in the environment.
 - `$_PATH_TO_DATABASE_FEATURES` is a string pointing towards a pickle file containing the database set features to be used in evaluation.
-These features should be a list of Nx3 numpy arrays or tensors, where N is the number of point cloud frames in the database set of each sequence in the environment.
+These features should be a list of Nxd numpy arrays or tensors, where N is the number of point cloud frames in the database set of each sequence in the environment.
 - `$_LOCATION_NAMES` is a string containing the name of the environment being evaluated

 #### __Intra-run Evaluation__